 Even though people are usually surprised to hear that I’m as young as I am (I’m turning 27 in April!), I feel like I’ve learned A LOT about how to save money in your 20s.

-Blogging about my finances and being paid to write about money has had a lot of to do with me picking up these frugal habits.
+Blogging about my finances and being paid to write about money has had a lot to do with me picking up these frugal habits.
 As I’ve researched and written about these things, I’ve also tested many of them myself to help me save more money.

 I’ve paid off debt, built savings, and even paid for a super expensive health procedure in cold, hard cash.
 It’s safe to say that this journey has definitely changed my life for the better.